Authentication

 (Synonym(s) - API consumer, client application, mobile app, web app, application name)

 .
 This enables the API to verify (i.e., authenticate) the identity of the calling application.
-Hilton offers two options for authentication – send the request with either the Bearer token or the base64-encoded client ID & client secret in the header.
-Which option your application should use depends on your specific needs, architecture, etc. If you are unsure which to use, please contact your API Coach.
+Hilton offers authentication by sending the request with the Bearer token.
+If you have any questions about authentication, please contact your API Coach.

 Token Authentication